PacktPublishing/Node.js-Design-Patterns-Fourth-Edition/06-coding-with-streams/19-unordered-concurrent-execution/README.md

-# 19-unordered-parallel-execution
+# 19-unordered-concurrent-execution

-This example shows how to create a parallel execution flow using streams.
+This example shows how to create a concurrent execution flow using streams.

 ## Run